iszilagyigit/EfectiveJavaTips/README.md

 what level of thread safety it supports:

 Thread Safety levels:
-* Immutable (no external synchr is necessary.
+* *Immutable* (no external synchr is necessary.
 Ex: String, BigInteger
-* Unconditionally thread-safe (has enough synchronization for safe concurrent use.
+* *Unconditionally Thread-safe* (has enough synchronization for safe concurrent use.
 Ex: AtomicLong, ConcurrentHashMap)
-* Conditionally thread-safe (like unconditionally but some methods require external syncronization: Ex: Collections.synchronizrf wrappers whose iterators require external synchronization
+* *Conditionally Thread-safe* (like unconditionally but some methods require external syncronization: Ex: Collections.synchronizrf wrappers whose iterators require external synchronization
-* Not thread-safe (example: ArrayList, HashMap)
+* *Not Thread-safe* (example: ArrayList, HashMap)
-* Thread-hostile (not htread safe even if the client use external synchronization (ex. class modifies a static variable) No one writes thread-hostile class on purpose, it is typically fixed or deprecated.
+* *Thread-hostile* (not htread safe even if the client use external synchronization (ex. class modifies a static variable) No one writes thread-hostile class on purpose, it is typically fixed or deprecated.

 > To prevent deny of service attach (because of publicly accessible locks) you can use provate lock object instead of using synchronized methods.